likhith-ambati/FITNESS_TRACKER/README.md

 - CSS
 - JavaScript
 - React (18.2.0)
-- Redux (4.2.0)
-- Redux Thunks (4.2.1)
-- Node.js
 - Express.js
 - MongoDB
-- Chakra UI (2.2.4)

 ## Team members:

-1. Rajashree Chakraborty
+1. k.v.chaitanya
-2. Manish Tiwari
+2. sai likith
-3. Md.
-Naushad Ahamed
+3. pradeep reddy
-4. Sunil sahu
+4. karthikeya
-5. Shahrukh

 ## Project Details:
 MyFitnessPal is a smartphone app and website that tracks diet and exercise.
 This is a MERN full stack collaborative project which is a clone of the [myFitnessPal.com](https://www.myfitnesspal.com/) website.